markusthilo/FallbackImager/README.md

 Using the Python library *zipfile* this module generates an ZIP archive from a source file structure.
 The process is robust to unreadable paths and a TSV path list is generated.

 ### HashedCopy
 Copies files and verifies by md5 and sha256.
-Filenames and hashes are stored as TSV.
+Paths and hashes are stored as TSV.

 ### Sqlite
 The Sqlite module uses the Python library *sqlite3*.
 It can show the structure of a *.db* file ("Dump schema") or dump the content as CSV/TSV ("Dump content").
 In addition SQL code can be executed ("Execute SQL") by the library.
 An alternative method is implemented ("Alternative") that is designed to generate a *.db* file from a MySQL dump file in case *sqlite3* fails.

+### Reporter
+The tool parses a template and replaces "%jinsert{}{}" or "\jinsert{}{}" by values from a JSON file.
+Example: reporter-example-template.txt

 ### AxChecker
 As Magnet's AXIOM has proven to be unreliable in the past, this module compares the files in an AXIOM *Case.mfdb* to a file list (CSV/TSV e.g. created with X-Ways) or a local file structure.
 Only one partition or subtree of the case file can be compared at a time.